Restricted Shells Escaping Techniques

-OBS: The easiest way to check for redirect operators, escape characters and execution tags is to use them in commands as arguments or part of arguments, and later analyze the output for errors.
+OBS: The easiest way to check for redirect operators, escape characters, and execution tags is to use them in commands as arguments or part of arguments, and later analyze the output for errors.

-- If some available command is unknown to you, install them in your own test Linux box and analyze its features, manual, etc. Sometimes downloading and inspecting the code itself is a life changer for hidden functions that may not appear in the manual.
+- If some available command is unknown to you, install them in your own test Linux box and analyze their features, manual, etc. Sometimes downloading and inspecting the code itself is a life changer for hidden functions that may not appear in the manual.

 - Try to determine what kind of shell you are in.
 This is not easy depending on the configuration in place but can be performed by issuing some commands and checking for general error messages.
 Here are some error message examples from different restricted shells around:

 Some restricted shells show their names in the error messages, some do not.
 A full reference list can be extracted from the specific restricted shell manual or configuration file in use.
 Keep them always in hand or memorize the most common errors.
 This information will be very important in identifying different types of shells in the future.

 Let’s begin with the basics.
 There are some really easy techniques we can use to escape restricted shells to execute commands or access system areas we were not supposed to.
 Most of these techniques rely on simple command escape characters, redirect operators or even Linux system shell variable pollution.
 Let’s analyze some of these:

 Linux systems provide us with different editors such as

 vim, etc. Some of these shells provide third-party command execution and file browsing features.
 Editors like

 “vim” provide us with one of the most well-known techniques to bypass shell restrictions.
 Vim has a feature which allows us to run scripts and commands inside it.
 If